-- 1. During the TMRR Phase, the Program Manager will plan the balance of the program, prepare for subsequent decision points and phases, and submit an updated Acquisition Strategy for MDA approval.
+1. During the TMRR Phase, the Program Manager will plan the balance of the program, prepare for subsequent decision points and phases, and submit an updated Acquisition Strategy for MDA approval.
 The updated Acquisition Strategy will describe the overall approach to acquiring the capability to include the program schedule, risks, funding, and the business strategy.
-The business strategy will describe the rationale for the contracting approach and how competition will be maintained throughout the program life cycle, and detail how contract incentives will be employed to support the Department's goals. - 2.
-The Acquisition Strategy is described in detail in the Defense Acquisition Guidebook (Reference (l)).
+The business strategy will describe the rationale for the contracting approach and how competition will be maintained throughout the program life cycle, and detail how contract incentives will be employed to support the Department's goals.

-3. To avoid re-planning and program disruptions, an updated Acquisition Strategy should be submitted to the MDA in time for approval prior to the preparation of the final RFP(s) for the next phase.
+2. To avoid re-planning and program disruptions, an updated Acquisition Strategy should be submitted to the MDA in time for approval prior to the preparation of the final RFPs for the next phase.